-The SARP channel and 121.5 MHz SARR channel are phase modulated onto the 1544.5 MHz downlink with a composite phase modulation index of 0.6 radians rms.
-The maximum modulating frequency is at the upper edge of the 121.5 MHz channel.
-The 121.5 MHz channel 3 dB bandwidth is approximately 28 kHz centred at 47 kHz in the baseband.
-This results in a baseband maximum modulating frequency of $47 + 14 = 61$ kHz.
+The SARP channel is phase modulated onto the 1544.5 MHz downlink with a composite phase modulation index of 0.6 radians rms.
+In baseband the SARP [2.4] kbps PDS data channel is centered at [2.4] kHz.
+This results in a baseband maximum modulating frequency of [2.4] + [1.2] = [3.6] kHz.

 Due to the narrow band phase modulation and ground station filtering, LEOLUTs tracking Cospas satellites can adequately process the SAR data when receiving the carrier and first order spectral sidebands.
-Without accounting for long-term frequency offsets and Doppler frequency the necessary bandwidth is 1544.5 MHz \pm 61 kHz or 1544.4390 MHz to 1544.5610 MHz.
+Without accounting for long-term frequency offsets and Doppler frequency the necessary bandwidth is 1544.5 MHz \pm [3.6] kHz or [1544.4494] MHz to 1544.5036 MHz.

-By adding the effects of long-term frequency stability, Doppler frequency, and guard band the "necessary bandwidth" required for reliable LEOLUT processing is 1544.3815 MHz to 1544.6185 MHz.
+By adding the effects of long-term frequency stability, Doppler frequency, and guard band the "necessary bandwidth" required for reliable LEOLUT processing is [1544.4389] MHz to [1544.5611] MHz.